 According to the South African vegetation map (2018) (Mucina & Rutherford, 2006), the proposed footprint enlargement will only impact on one vegetation type, namely Kalahari Karroid Shrubland (Figure 5).
-Mucina & Rutherford (2006) describe this vegetation as occurring in the Northern Cape Province, typically forming belts alternating with Gordonia Duneveld on the plains northwest of Upington, through Lutzputs and Noenieput to the Rietfontein/Mier area.
+Mucina & Rutherford (2006) describe this vegetation as occurring in the Northern Cape Province, typically forming belts alternating with Gordonia Duneveld on the plains northwest of Upington, through Lutzputs and Noenieput to the Paballelo/Mier area.
 It is described as a low karroid shrubland on flat, gravel plains, where Karoo-related elements (shrubs) meet with northern floristic elements, indicating a transition to the Kalahari region and sandy soils.

-Figure 5: Vegetation map of South Africa (2018), showing the expected vegetation type (CapeFarmMapper)
+Figure 5: Vegetation map of South Africa (2012), showing the expected vegetation type (SANBI BGIS)

 Kalahari Karroid Shrubland has been classified as "Least Threatened" in terms of the "Revised List of ecosystems that are threatened and in need of protection" (GN 47526 of 18 November 2022), promulgated in terms of the National Environmental Management Biodiversity Act, Act 10 of 2004.

-However, very little of this vegetation type is statutorily conserved (apart from a small portion within the Augrabies Falls National Park).
-Very little of this vegetation had been transformed, but these belts were often the preferred route for early roads, which promoted the introduction of alien invasive species.
+Very little of this vegetation type is statutorily or formerly conserved (apart from a small portion within the Augrabies Falls National Park), but on the other hand, very little of this vegetation had been transformed, although these belts were often the preferred route for early roads, which promoted the introduction of alien invasive species.